Former governor Peter Obi and former ASA-USA chair, Anadi Allison

 Mr. Anadi and the other defendants.

-Speaking today, a longstanding member of ASA-USA praised the plaintiffs for filing the
+Speaking today, a longstanding member of ASA-USA praised the

 lawsuit and pursuing it to conclusion despite political pressures to abandon the case.